 One of my church friends, at her wits end with her toddler, said, “Was Jesus ever a two-year-old?”
 I wanted to show her this painting.
 See?
 Yes, Jesus was a two-year-old and even Mary could be driven crazy by a two-year-old's willfulness.

 I only know what it says to me.
-It says Jesus, Lord and Savior, the Son of God, was fully and completely human, experiencing everything it means to be human, including a spanking.
+It says Jesus was fully human, experiencing everything it means to be human, including a spanking.
 That’s my take.

 Once again, art and faith have converged to show me something new and wonderful.
 This irreverent painting has deepened my reverence for the heroism and humanity of Mary, the Mother of God.